-Yet, even as an idealist-definitely-not-rational-kind-of-gal, I know this is destructive thinking and that there’s no secret formula or certain four-letter personality combination that makes a good mom.
+Yet, even as an idealist-not-always-rational-kind-of-gal, I know this is destructive thinking and that there’s no secret formula or certain four-letter personality combination that makes a good mom.

-I’m an ENFJ.
-This is not what/whom Danielle Bean is (although Pope John Paul II shares this personality type with me, so perhaps there really is hope).
-According to the Jung profile, aside from being charismatic, organized and a “feeler,” I have a thinner psychological boundary than most and am risk for being hurt and take more of the burdens of others than I can bear.
+According to one of the many personality profiles I’ve obsessed over, aside from being charismatic, organized, and a “feeler,” I have a thinner psychological boundary than most and am risk for being hurt and take more of the burdens of others than I can bear.
 Point well taken.

 I can’t read these other blogs or watch other women in my homeschool group and wonder why I’m not more like them.
+I can host a coronation of Catholic women and turn them into celebrities in my head.
+I can worship them instead of learning from them.
 I’ve got to stop worrying about what others think about me or why I can’t be more like So-and-So.
 I’m not “stuck” with the personality, bone structure, eye color, quirks, etc. God gave me – I’m blessed with them.
 Lent may be over, but it’s time I start fasting on comparing myself to others and look to God for wisdom and guidance.
-He can give me all the grace I need to make the most of my ENFJ tendencies.
-He can help me with the unique challenges I’ll face in motherhood with this type of personality.
+He can give me all the grace I need to make the most of my own temperament and tendencies.
+He can help me with the unique challenges I’ll face in motherhood with my very own and unique personality.
 I don’t need psychological mumbo-jumbo or the blogosphere to validate my worth.
 I need God.

 Yeah, I’m an idealist.
 I’m always going to strive to be better and while I certainly can learn from great moms, the only real marker I should be regularly using to evaluate how well I’m doing in my mom/wife vocation is Jesus.
 As wonderful as Danielle Bean is, you don’t see people walking around with bracelets that ask, “What would Danielle Bean do?”